couchbase-partners/google-deployment-manager-couchbase/cloudlauncher/README.md

 ## 6 - Deployment Package

 ### Configure Deployment Package
 Select "Upload a package" and upload the zip you created with [markArchives.sh](makeArchives.sh) earlier.
 With this complete you can test and publish the offer.
+You may want to upload the package before configuring anything else since it sometimes clobbers others changes in the portal.